-Anyone thinking about donating property or getting a property appraisal needs to understand this process and how it differs from that of a typical commercial property assessment.
+Anyone thinking about donating property or getting donated property appraisals needs to understand this process and how it differs from that of a typical commercial property assessment.
 The following information should serve as a good example of what to expect from the process and which properties need to follow it.

 The Nature of Donated Property Appraisals